remorses/labs/packages/example/app-react-native/README.md

 By Vincent Lecrubier

-THIS PACKAGE USES NPM, NOT PNPM
+THIS PACKAGE USES NPM, NOT YARN

 ```
 npx react-native init appreactnative --template typescript